ABOUT ENGAGE ART

 That was Then, This is Now

 Art, culture and Scripture do not live in separate worlds.
 They co-exist together.
 Scripture has much to say about our culture and art.
-Our art and culture can have much to say about Scripture.
+Our art and culture can also explore Scripture.

-When Notre Dame burned in April 2019, it was not just Catholics who were concerned to learn how the art had fared.
+When the Cathedral of Notre Dame burned in April 2019, it was not just Catholics who were concerned to learn how the art had fared.
 The enormous collection of art housed within Notre Dame, all inspired by Scripture, evoked an outpouring of emotion from people across the globe.

 Today, there are artists who have a significant impact on both the sacred and secular worlds.
 Makoto Fujimura is the founder of the International Arts Movement, and he was also the first artist in 500 years to be commissioned to illustrate the four Gospels.

-Wherever you are as an artist, we invite you to follow in the great tradition of drawing artistic inspiration from the Christian Scriptures.
+Wherever you are in your spiritual life or as an artist, we invite you to follow in the great tradition of drawing artistic inspiration from the Christian Scriptures.
 The Engage Art app (a requirement for the contest) helps make this easier for you, feeding personalized daily Scripture straight to your phone.
 The app also provides access to information and encouragement that will help you as you create art for the contest.

 Why Focus on Ephesians 6:10-20?

-These verses muse about a spiritual battle, a conflict between Good and Evil that can be depicted in many ways.
+These verses muse about an unseen, mysterious spiritual battle, a conflict between Good and Evil that can be depicted in many ways.
 Humans play a role in this confrontation and the arts play a part in how we understand our world.

 Engage Art offers a place for artists to express their vision of the Spiritual Battle and reflect on this critical spiritual dynamic during our contests.
 Engage Art gathers work to illuminate, inform, and inspire the world—and, perhaps enhance the artists’ spiritual journey, as well.